markmoxon/elite-a-source-code-bbc-micro/README.md

 make variant=released
 ```

-This will produce a file called `elite-a-released.NES` in the `5-compiled-game-discs` folder that contains the released version.
+This will produce a file called `elite-a-released.ssd` in the `5-compiled-game-discs` folder that contains the released version.

 The verification checksums for this version are as follows: